-Lanesboro Arts proudly presents The Lost Forty at the historic St. Mane Theatre in downtown Lanesboro on Saturday, September 12th at 7:30 p.m.
+Lanesboro Arts proudly presents The Lost Forty on Saturday, September 12th at 7:30 p.m. on Facebook Live.
+Tickets are not required for this event; however ticket donations of any amount are appreciated and can be purchased through the ticket link below.
+This concert will be available to all via Facebook Live on the Lanesboro Arts Facebook page (found here).
 A native of the northern Minnesota town of Bemidji, Brian Miller teams up with Wisconsinite Randy Gosa as The Lost Forty.
 The Lost Forty revives and performs the Irish-influenced songs of men who roamed the Great Lakes region in the days when pine was king.
 Miller (Bua) and Gosa (Myserk) have toured the US with their Irish traditional music groups.
 Together they mix a passion for northwoods history and folklore with their love of arranging forgotten songs to bring to life this rich but under-explored music.
-Community outreach will also be offered prior to the concert — check back for more details!
-A student rate of $5 is being offered to students 18 and under for this concert.

 Brian Miller fell in love with Irish traditional music 25 years ago in the crowd at the Winnipeg Folk Festival, moved from his northern Minnesota hometown of Bemidji to St. Paul and has since become one of the most sought-after musicians in North America’s Irish music scene.
 Brian provides guitar and bouzouki accompaniment for the acclaimed band Bua.